-Sukamade Beach is not a typical beach where tourists come to swim, sunbath, or snorkel.
-The beach welcomes another kind of visitors, the sea turtles.
+Sukamade Beach is not a typical beach where tourists come to swim, sunbathe, or snorkel.
+The beach welcomes another kind of visitor, the sea turtles.
 Located deep at Meru Betiri National Park, Sukamade beach is a favorite nesting ground for turtles.
 Every night, green turtles crawl their way out from the ocean to lay eggs.

-Sukamade beach is the center of turtles conservation program at Meru Betiri.
+Sukamade beach is the center of the turtle’s conservation program in Meru Betiri National Park.
 The beach was discovered in 1927 by Dutch colonial and serving as a turtle sanctuary ever since.
 Aside from green turtles.
 There are 3 other species nesting at Sukamade: olive ridley sea turtle (Lepidochelys Olivacea), hawksbill sea turtle (Eretmochelys imbricata), and leatherback turtles.

 Other neighboring beaches also serve as a nesting ground, such as Rajegwesi and Ngagelan.
 Despite the number of egg-poaching is decreasing.
 The program still continues to conserve as much as possible.
 Even if the conservation program now meets another kind of challenge.

 In the past, up to 80 turtles could come to Sukamade every night.
 The number is only a handful these days.
 On a certain day, it can be none.
 The light coming from fishing boats assume to be one of the causes, as it scares the turtles away.

 An interesting thing about turtles is that they lay eggs on the beach where they were born.
 Mother turtles who come to Sukamade beach were just hatchlings.
 The last time they were here.
 After decades, they come back to further their bloodlines at this warm sandy shore.
 The cycle of life is repeated.